T-5-3-world-of-zuul/World-Of-Zuul---No-GUI/README.md

 1. clone the repository.
 2. Create a new branch: `git checkout -b my-branch-name`.
 3. Work on your issue/feature
-4. Before committing the changes run tests using `yarn test`
-5. Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for writing commit messages
+4. Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for writing commit messages
-6. Push to your fork and [submit a pull request][pr] in `main` branch
+5. Push to your fork and [submit a pull request][pr] in `main` branch
-7. Pat your self on the back and wait for your pull request to be approved and merged.
+6. Pat your self on the back and wait for your pull request to be approved and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: